 The differences begin with what both substances are made from.
-Botox is made from a regulated and FDA approved medical toxin that is only available through prescription and is then injected as a liquid.
-Dermal fillers however are a gel like substance that contain something called hyaluronic acid which is a naturally occurring skin protein used for skin hydration and laxity.
+Botox is made from a regulated and FDA-approved medical toxin that is only available through prescription and is then injected as a liquid.
+Dermal fillers however are a gel-like substance that contains something called hyaluronic acid which is a naturally occurring skin protein used for skin hydration and laxity.

 How they function